JetBrains/intellij-sdk-docs/topics/ui/principles/typography.md

   </tr>
 </table>

-Users can change the editor font in <control>Editor / Color scheme / Color Scheme Font</control>.
+Users can change the editor font in <control>Editor | Color scheme | Color Scheme Font</control>.
 If the default font size is changed, other font sizes used in the editor are scaled respectively.

-### Examples in the editor
+### Examples in editor

 Line numbers in the gutter and code in the editor: